With summer coming to an end in Northridge, now is an ideal time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters should be exchanged every several months, depending on the type you use.
+Furnace filters should be replaced every couple of months, depending on the kind you use.

-Can’t remember when you last put in a new one?
-Take it out and tilt it toward the light.
+Not sure when you last put in a new one?
+Pull it out and tilt it toward the light.
 If there’s no light visible, replace it.

 3. Clean the Inside